Constantin Film: New Constantin

-Oliver Berben has joined the Constantin Film AG Managing Board on 1 January 2017.
-The newly created division “TV, Entertainment and Digital Media” concentrates the development and manufacture of all national and international productions of the company that are not intended for cinema exploitation.
-Oliver Berben founded the MOOVIE GmbH in 1996, which became a subsidiary of Constantin Film AG in 1999.
-In January 2019, Oliver Berben also assumed the position of Managing Director "Production" of Constantin Film Production GmbH.
-Oliver Berben will continue his work as a producer.
+Oliver Berben joined the Constantin Film AG Managing Board on 1 January 2017.
+The newly-created division TV, Entertainment and Digital Media concentrates the development and manufacture of all national and international productions of the company that are not intended for cinema exploitation.
+Berben founded the MOOVIE GmbH in 1996, which became a subsidiary of Constantin Film AG in 1999.

-Production
+In June 2018, Constantin Film had announced that they had acquired Munich-based drama television production company Hager Moss Film.

+In January 2019, Berben assumed the position of "managing director production" of Constantin Film Production GmbH, at the same time continuing his work as a producer.